 - The name and contact details of the College; - The name and contact details of the Data Protection Officer; - Descriptions of the types of personal data used; - Description of the data subjects; - Details of the College's processing activities and purposes; - Details of any third party recipients of the personal data; - Where personal data is stored; - Retention periods; and - Security measures in place.

 Training

 The College will ensure all relevant personnel have undergone adequate training to enable them to comply with data privacy laws.
+The school will carry out adequate training with all staff on a yearly basis.

 Audit